bbc/digital-paper-edit-firebase/README.md

 ```
 firebase functions:shell
 ```
-4. Call the function you would like to test e.g. type `dpeCronExpiredMediaChecker()`
+4. BEWARE!!!
+Running functions locally will really affect files in the Firestore, so tread carefully!
-5. BEWARE!!!
-Running these functions will really affect files in the Firestore, so tread carefully!
+5. Call the function you would like to test e.g. run `dpeCronExpiredMediaChecker()`

 See [here](https://firebase.google.com/docs/functions/local-emulator) for more info on running functions locally.